alurm/sierpinski-c-gnuplot/readme.txt

 Hacking

-	To see different results, try modifying DEPTH, number of iterations or verticies coordinates in main.c
+	To see different results, try modifying DEPTH, number of iterations or verticies coordinates in main.c.